danioxoli/FOSS4G_contributors/README.md

 -  run node bin/getlocation to generate the output file with nationalities

 #### Files & Locations
--  input/repo_list.csv: CSV with repositories
+-  input/repo_list.csv: CSV with repositories (you can manually modify this list to add or remove repo to be inquired)
 -  output/repositories.json: JSON with repos and list of contributors
 -  output/resultNationality.json: JSON with the repos, contirbutors and their nationality